Find Affordable College Courses

 Communication & Journalism Student Demographics at QC

-Take a look at the following statistics related to the make-up of the communication and journalism majors at Queens College.
+Take a look at the following statistics related to the make-up of the communication & journalism majors at Queens College.

 QC Communication & Journalism Bachelor’s Program

-The communication and journalism program at QC awarded 116 bachelor's degrees in 2020-2021.
-About 41% of these degrees went to men with the other 59% going to women.
-The typical communication and journalism bachelor's degree program is made up of only 36% men.
-So male students are more repesented at QC since its program graduates 5% more men than average.
+For the most recent academic year available, 52% of communication & journalism bachelor's degrees went to men and 48% went to women.
+The typical communication & journalism bachelor's degree program is made up of only 36% men.
+So male students are more repesented at QC since its program graduates 16% more men than average.

 undefined

-Prospective students may be interested in knowing that this school graduates 25% more racial-ethnic minorities in its communication and journalism bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 27% more racial-ethnic minorities in its communication & journalism bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Queens College with a bachelor's in communication and journalism.
+The following table and chart show the race/ethnicity for students who recently graduated from Queens College with a bachelor's in communication & journalism.

 undefined